goingnowhere/malfare-protocols/protocols/en/eviction_process/index.md

 # **Nowhere Eviction Process:**

 - The following 3 people are needed to effect an eviction:
-   - Malfare Shift Lead
+   - Malfare Shift Lead ("MSL")
-   - Board Lead
+   - Board Lead ("BL")
-   - 1 Site Lead
+   - 1 Site Lead ("SL")

 - Must have involvement of all three of the above to effect and eviction.

-- NO ONE ELSE IS INVOLVED IN EVICTION DECISIONS.
+- No one else is involved in eviction decisions.

 - None of the above individuals may be related to or close personal friends of the potential evictee, as this would constitute a